Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: Introduction

 \section{Introduction}

-\alladded \emph{Reinforcement learning} (RL) is a method for training AI models from experience \cite{sutton2018reinforcement}.
-During the last decade, \allsame it has been successfully applied to a range of difficult tasks such as Go \cite{Silver2016MasteringTG}, Dota 2 \cite{Berner2019Dota2W}, and Atari Games \cite{Mnih2015HumanlevelCT}.
-The main idea is to reward the preferred behaviors of the model, and punish the unpreferred ones.
-To achieve such a goal, a \emph{reward function}, which judges the AI model's behavior with a numerical value that serves as a reward, is used. \emph{Behaviors} in this context refer to segments of state-action sequences of the agent.
-For example, this could mean part of a written response, a generated image, or a time series of angles, positions, and torques of the joints of a robot.
+\alladded Over the last decade, success with \allsame \emph{reinforcement learning} (RL) has expanded to a wide range of difficult tasks, among them Go \cite{Silver2016MasteringTG}, Dota 2 \cite{Berner2019Dota2W}, and Atari games \cite{Mnih2015HumanlevelCT}.
+The main idea in this method of experience-based training for artificial-intelligence (AI) models \cite{sutton2018reinforcement} is to reward preferred behaviours and punish the non-preferred ones. \changed{By optimising for reward (that is, a numerical value from a \emph{reward function} that judges the model's behaviour), the AI model improves its \emph{policy}, a mapping from each state to an action}.
+In this context, \emph{behaviours} are segments of the agent's state--action sequences.
+For example, one might be part of a written response; a generated image; or a time series of angles, positions, and torques of a robot's joints. \changed{The \emph{behaviour space} encompasses the set of all behaviours sampled as of the given time to present for human inspection.}

-However, it has turned out to be highly challenging to define reward functions that are related to human preferences in the form of mathematical equations \cite{mahadevan1996average,gupta2024behavior}.
-Therefore, research has turned to exploit human feedback as a guidance for RL. \emph{Reinforcement Learning from Human Feedback} (RLHF) is one of the most popular methods of this kind~\cite{Christiano2017DeepRL}.
-It works as follows: repeatedly, two different behaviors of the AI model (e.g., images or videos) are presented to human evaluators.
-The evaluator can then choose which of the two they prefer.
-This preference data is used to train a \emph{reward model}, which serves as the reward function ~\cite{Christiano2017DeepRL, ziegler2019fine, ouyang2022training}.
-This concept has been used for hard-to-formulate objectives such as safety \cite{Dai2023SafeRS}, factuality \cite{Sun2023AligningLM}, or aesthetics \cite{Wallace2023DiffusionMA}, and to fine-tune models to generate images better aligned with human preferences \cite{Black2023TrainingDM,Lee2023AligningTM}, and to improve the grounding of textual explanations of images \cite{Yu2023RLHFVTT}.
+Reward functions pose a problem, however.
+It has proven highly challenging to link them to human preferences by means of mathematical equations \cite{mahadevan1996average,gupta2024behavior}.
+Therefore, research has turned to human feedback as a source of guidance for RL.
+One of the most popular methods of this kind is \emph{reinforcement learning from human feedback} (RLHF)~\cite{Christiano2017DeepRL}.
+It applies the principle that, repeatedly, human evaluators shown two behaviours by an AI model (e.g., distinct images/videos) choose which of the two they prefer, thus generating preference data that function in training a \emph{reward model}, which serves as the reward function ~\cite{Christiano2017DeepRL, ziegler2019fine, ouyang2022training}.
+This concept has informed work on such hard-to-formulate objectives as safety \cite{Dai2023SafeRS}, factuality \cite{Sun2023AligningLM}, and aesthetics \cite{Wallace2023DiffusionMA}; on fine-tuning models to generate images better aligned with human preferences \cite{Black2023TrainingDM,Lee2023AligningTM}; and on stronger grounding for textual explanations of images \cite{Yu2023RLHFVTT}.